openai/ai-and-efficiency/README.md

 to be of interest.
 Please send thoughts or analysis on such benchmarks to *danny@openai.com.*
 2. ImageNet is the only training data source allowed for the vision benchmark.
 No human captioning, other images, or other data is allowed.
 Automated augmentation is ok.
 3. We currently place no restrictions on training data used for translation, but may split results by appropriate categories in the future.
+4. A tf-s/day equals a teraflop/s worth of compute run a day.

 To cite this work please use the following bibtex entry.